Home

 The Italian community was the first allophone group to massively settle in the district as well as in the borough.
 La Piccola Italia and, eventually, la settimana italiana emerged.

-Nowadays, the historical center of the Petite Italie overlaps the southern limit of its own borough and districts - Rosemont and Petite Patrie.
-The borders of the Small Italy go as far as Jean-Talon to the North, Bellechasse to the South, St-Laurent to the West and St-Denis to the East.
+Nowadays, the historical center of the Petite-Italie overlaps the southern limit of its own borough and districts - Rosemont and La Petite-Patrie.
+The borders of the Small Italy go as far as Jean-Talon to the North, Bellechasse to the South, Saint-Laurent to the West and Saint-Denis to the East.

 Importance of Leisure Activities

 In 1925, the municipality rented a rather large area and named it Jarry Park.
-Located corner of Jarry and St-Laurent, the Parc is a vast, open space offering a beautiful view of Mount Royal.
+Located corner of Jarry and Saint-Laurent, the Parc is a vast, open space offering a beautiful view of the Mount-Royal.
 Its installations have always been oriented towards sports and sporting equipment.

-Jarry Park has hosted Canada's international tennis opens every year since 1995, after having previously served as home to the Alouettes football team and the Expos baseball team.
+Jarry Park has hosted Canada's International Tennis Opens every year since 1995, after having previously served as home to the Alouettes football team and to the Expos baseball team.

 Marché Jean Talon